Smart Fiberglass Solutions Contact Us Now

 Material Strength Flexibility Corrosion Resistance Typical Use

-Fiberglass High Medium Excellent General waterproofing
+Fiberglass High Medium Excellent General waterproofing, wall systems, coatings

-Polyester Fiber Medium High Excellent Flexible membranes
+Polyester Fiber Medium High Excellent Flexible membranes and high-movement areas

-Non-woven Fabric Low Medium Good Light-duty waterproofing
+Non-woven Fabric Low Medium Good Light-duty waterproofing and temporary reinforcement

 Installation Best Practices for Fiberglass-Reinforced Waterproofing